Here are some of the best ways to find an apartment –

 Step 3: Start with an Online Search

 You can also look at specific apartment community websites directly.
 These will often contain more information and provide you with a better “feel” for the community than simply an online listing website can provide.
 Type in ‘ ________ neighborhood apartments for rent’ and start searching.
 If you need a little more guidance, ask friends and family for some recommendations too.

 Step 4: Use Images and Descriptions to Narrow Down your Searches

 When looking online, you’ll want to make sure every listing has a comprehensive description and enough images to help you shortlist the apartments you are interested in.
 This gives you a better idea of what you can expect from the apartment.
 Use your must-have list and tick off the items on it.
 Apartments that meet most of your criteria are definitely worth checking out.
 If the description doesn’t quite explain everything, it might make sense to call the agent/landlord to find out so you can make a decision to tour it or not.
 You should confirm all features in the listing as well.

-Step 5: Schedule Tours to Apartments You Have Shortlisted
+Step 5: Schedule Tours of Apartments You Have Shortlisted

 Once you’ve shortlisted the apartments, it is now time to tour those apartments so you can see for yourself whether they are worth living in or not.
 You should call ahead to make sure that an appointment is not needed, or if an appointment is suggested.
 Start with your top choices and go from there.
 Make sure you take your list with you so you can see for yourself whether the apartment meets all your needs or not.
 This is a necessary step because online images can sometimes fail to tell the real picture.

 Once you’ve toured multiple apartments, it’s time to start comparing them so you can start finalizing the right one for you.
 Use these factors to help you with your comparison –